-The project is located in the R-UL (Urban Low Residential) General Plan/Local Coastal Program land use designation.
-As discussed in Coastal Development Permit Finding 5, all General Plan/LCP policies have been met in the proposed location of the project, the hazard mitigations and with the required conditions of this permit.
+This finding can be made, in that the project is located in the R-UL (Urban Low Residential) General Plan/Local Coastal Program land use designation.
+As discussed in Coastal Development Permit Finding 5, all General Plan/LCP policies have been met by the proposed location of the project, the hazard mitigations and with the required conditions of this permit.
 The design of the single-family dwelling is consistent with that of the surrounding neighborhood on the bluff side of Beach Drive, and is sited and designed to be visually compatible and integrated with the character of surrounding neighborhood and the coastal bluff.
 The dwelling will not block public vistas to the public beach and will blend with the built environment when viewed from the public beach.
-The house is designed to step down the slope, requiring minimal grading considering the limitations placed on the site with regards to slope and construction requirements to minimize geologic hazards.
+The house is designed to step down the slope, which lessens the grading necessary to develop the sloped site.
 For this reason the project conforms with General Plan policies to minimize grading.